hiiamboris/red-spaces-gitlab-mirror/vids.md

 Every space can have a hint (tooltip) shown when it's hovered over.

-To have a hint it should define it's `/hint` facet to a string.
+To have a hint it should set it's `/hint` facet to a string.

 Example:
 ```